Welcome to the Podiatry Arena forums

 World Health Organization

-The WHO was established on April 7, 1948, and convened its first meeting on July 24 of that year.[4][5]
-It incorporated the assets, personnel, and duties of the League of Nations' Health Organization and the Paris-based Office International d'Hygiène Publique, including the International Classification of Diseases (ICD).[6]
-The agency's work began in earnest in 1951 after a significant infusion of financial and technical resources.[7]
+The WHO was established on 7 April 1948, and formally began its work on 1 September 1948.[6]
+It incorporated the assets, personnel, and duties of the League of Nations' Health Organization and the Paris-based Office International d'Hygiène Publique, including the International Classification of Diseases (ICD).[7]
+The agency's work began in earnest in 1951 after a significant infusion of financial and technical resources.[8]

 The WHO's official mandate is to promote health and safety while helping the vulnerable worldwide.
 It provides technical assistance to countries, sets international health standards, collects data on global health issues, and serves as a forum for scientific or policy discussions related to health.[2]
 Its official publication, the World Health Report, provides assessments of worldwide health topics.[9]